5 gravel routes in Haute Maurienne Vanoise

 with Jérôme Furbeyre

-Jérôme Furbeyre is a qualified mountain leader and bike guide.
-He is based in the village of Val Cenis-Bramans, facing the Vanoise National Park.
-Passionate about his valley, he makes you discover it at the rhythm of the seasons: in winter with snowshoes or in summer on the high altitude paths by foot or by gravel bike.
+Jérôme Furbeyre is a state-qualified mountain and bike guide based in the village of Val Cenis-Bramans, opposite the Vanoise National Park.
+Passionate about his valley, he'll help you discover it to the rhythm of the seasons: in winter on snowshoes, or in summer on high-altitude trails on foot or by gravel bike.

 Discover

-A track to an old fort at nearly 3000 m altitude!
+A trail to an ancient fort at almost 3000 m altitude!

-Jérome Furbeyre: "The Fort of Malamot (2917m) is one of the highest fortifications at altitude.
-It was built by the Italians more than a century ago.
-The fort is perched on the ridge that leads to the Pointe Droset and offers an exceptional and unobstructed view of the surroundings of the lake and the Mont Cenis pass.
-Its strategic position and its military activity were short-lived: disarmed in 1915, it was nevertheless the scene of some bloody battles, like those of June 1940.
-Recovered by the French in 1947, today it fights against time and lives in the place, solitary and silent.
-It is also a goal of extraordinary exit in gravel.
+Jérome Furbeyre: "The Fort de Malamot (2917m) is one of the highest fortifications at altitude.
+It was built by the Italians over a century ago.
+Perched on the ridge that leads to Pointe Droset, the fort boasts an exceptional, unobstructed view of the lake and the Col du Mont Cenis.
+Its strategic position and military activity were short-lived: disarmed in 1915, it was nevertheless the scene of some bloody battles, such as those in June 1940.
+Recaptured by the French in 1947, it now fights against time and lives on, solitary and silent.
+It's also a great place for a gravel outing.

-The departure is made from the left bank of the Mont Cenis dam, the track has been completely redone and allows to reach easily the dam.
-We cross then the dam, that allows to put itself in leg on this long and unusual straight line, then we begin to climb on the former military track.
-The turns follow one another and the rise becomes more and more physical but it is pure alpine gravel.
-And what a reward at the arrival!
-The view is extraordinary and the site is incredible with this old fort above the clouds.
-We are in the domain of the ibex, which can be observed quite often in this sector.
+You start from the left bank of the Mont Cenis dam, where the trail has been completely rebuilt for easy access to the dam.
+After crossing the dam, the long and unusual straight line gets you into the swing of things, before you start climbing up the old military track.
+One bend follows another and the climb becomes more and more physical, but it's pure alpine gravel.
+And what a reward at the finish!
+The view is extraordinary and the site incredible, with this ancient fort high above the clouds.
+We're in ibex country, which you can see quite often in this area.

 Val Cenis.
 Departure from left bank of Mont Cenis dam, 2300 m.
 Arrival at Malamot fort, 2917 m.
 Return by the same route.